-What is “inverse”?
+What is “inverse” ?

-“inverse”, can it change to “relationship owner”?
+“inverse”, should change to “relationship owner”?

-In Hibernate, only the relationship owner should maintain the relationship, and the “inverse” keyword is created to defines which side is the owner to maintain the relationship.
-However the “inverse” keyword itself is not verbose enough, I would suggest change the keyword to “relationship_owner”.
-The inverse=”true” means this is the relationship owner, whereas inverse=”false” (default) means it’s not.
+In Hibernate, only the “relationship owner” should maintain the relationship, and the “inverse” keyword is created to defines which side is the owner to maintain the relationship.
+However the “inverse” keyword itself is not verbose enough, I would suggest change the keyword to “relationship_owner“.

 This is a one-to-many relationship table design, a STOCK table has many occurrences in STOCK_DAILY_RECORD table.

-2. Hibernate implementation
+2. Hibernate Implementation

-Stock.java
+File : Stock.java

 public class Stock implements java.io.Serializable {